youaintsemyballs/youaintsemyballs/README.md

 - 👀 I’m interested in south park and yfm
 - 🌱 I’m currently learning school idk
 - 💞️ I’m looking to collaborate on ur mom
-- 📫 How to reach me @gaypeasant1 on twitter
+- 📫 How to reach me @gaypeasant1 on twitterr

 <!---
 youaintsemyballs/youaintsemyballs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.